By Zack Kyner

 To best determine what style of learning best suits each student, teachers must assign coursework, quizzes, homework and exams to get a better understanding of where students are academically.

 “I think it’s difficult as a teacher to give the same level of difficulty that I have in the past, because I can’t interact with kids like I used to,” math teacher Mr. Evan Roberts said.
 “So I am struggling to keep the class rigorous like I have tried to in the past.”

-Teachers, including Biomed teacher Ms. Christina Ehle-Fails, are making the effort to bring students together academically, although social distancing makes it difficult
+Teachers, including Biomed teacher Ms. Christina Ehle-Fails, are making an effort to bring students together academically, although social distancing makes it difficult.

 “I miss the crazy interactions that we have in class, especially for freshmen who are not truly getting the Snider experience,” she said.

 The general consensus is that schooling via the internet is hard.
-Eye strain, the inability to connect with teachers, family and pets in the next room, fear of deadlines, managing extracurricular activities, planning lab projects or fending off a novel virus, schooling online is the new way of life.
+With a combination of eye strain, the inability to connect with teachers, the presence of family and pets in the next room, the fear of deadlines, managing extracurricular activities, planning lab projects and fending off a novel virus, schooling online is the new way of life.